IDMNYU/CreativeCoding_LadyK_Fall_2022_Section_A/ShowAndTell.md

 • What is original/unique about how this artist uses technology?

 • What kind of code did the artist use?
 (JavaScript?
 Flash?
 Procesing? openFrameworks?
-VVVV?)
+VVVV?).
+Try to find out!
 How are they using the code?
 What is the code achieving?

 • Why is it necessary that the artist use code?  (ie: particularly if it’s non-interactive, could it have been achieved with traditional or linear media?)